emacs-mirror/emacs/mps/manual/source/reference/index.rst

     Return the :term:`arena class` for a :term:`client arena`.

     A client arena gets its managed memory from the :term:`client program`.
-This memory block is passed when the arena is created.
+This memory chunk is passed when the arena is created.

     When creating a client arena, :c:func:`mps_arena_create` takes two extra arguments::

         mps_res_t mps_arena_create(mps_arena_t *arena_o,
                                    mps_arena_class_t mps_arena_class_cl,
-                                   size_t size, void *block)
+                                   size_t size, mps_addr_t base)

-    ``block`` is the :term:`address` of the block of memory that will be managed by the arena.
+    ``base`` is the :term:`address` of the chunk of memory that will be managed by the arena.

     ``size`` is its :term:`size`.

-    If the block is too small to hold the internal arena structures, :c:func:`mps_arena_create` returns :c:macro:`MPS_RES_MEMORY`.
+    If the chunk is too small to hold the internal arena structures, :c:func:`mps_arena_create` returns :c:macro:`MPS_RES_MEMORY`.
 In
-    this case, you should allocate a (much) larger block, and try again.
+    this case, you need to use a (much) larger chunk.

     .. topics::